-And the reasons are clear to see - our Culture Economy Report 2018 found that 34% of British workers quit their job due to toxic company cultures, which collectively costs the UK economy an astounding £23.6 billion per year.
+And the reasons are clear to see - our Culture Economy Report found that 1 in 5 UK workers quit their job due to toxic company cultures, which collectively costs the UK economy an astounding £15.7 billion per year.

 But this doesn't have to be the case.
 UK businesses can actively prevent this dent in the bank by learning about how (and why) company culture should be an integral part of their business strategy.
 Investing in a positive culture and putting people first should be as important as chasing your business goals.

 And this is exactly why we launched the Breathe Culture Pledge.

 Are you a small business with a growth mindset?
 Read on to discover the fantastic benefits of joining our Pledge: a community of over 530 like-minded organisations who take culture seriously.